Tanit: Archaeological evidence

 Several apparent tophets have been identified, chiefly a large one in Carthage, dubbed the Tophet of Salammbó, after the neighbourhood where it was unearthed in 1921.
 Soil in the Tophet of Salammbó was found to be full of olive wood charcoal, probably from the sacrificial pyres.
 It was the location of the temple of the goddess Tanit and the necropolis.
 Animal remains, mostly sheep and goats, found inside some of the Tophet urns, strongly suggest that this was not a burial ground for children who died prematurely.
 The animals were sacrificed to the gods, presumably in place of children (one surviving inscription refers to the animal as "a substitute").
 It is conjectured that the children unlucky enough not to have substitutes were also sacrificed and then buried in the Tophet.
 The remains include the bodies of both very young children and small animals, and those who argue in favor of child sacrifice have argued that if the animals were sacrificed then so too were the children.
 The area covered by the Tophet in Carthage was probably over an acre and a half by the fourth century BCE, with nine different levels of burials.
-About 20,000 urns were deposited between 400 BCE and 200 BCE, with the practice continuing until the early years of the Christian period.
+About 20,000 urns were deposited between 400 BCE and 200 BCE, with the practice continuing until the early years of the Christian era.
 The urns contained the charred bones of newborns and in some cases the bones of fetuses and two-year-olds.
 These double remains have been interpreted to mean that in the cases of stillborn babies, the parents would sacrifice their youngest child.
+This could be in line with an account from Cleitarchus, an early third-century BCE historian of Alexander the Great, of sacrifices being made to compensate perceived divine intervention having already occurred for the worshippers.

 A detailed breakdown of the age of the buried children includes pre-natal individuals – that is, still births.
 It is also argued that the age distribution of remains at this site is consistent with the burial of children who died of natural causes, shortly before or after birth.
-Sergio Ribichini has argued that the Tophet was "a child necropolis designed to receive the remains of infants who had died prematurely of sickness or other natural causes, and who for this reason were "offered" to specific deities and buried in a place different from the one reserved for the ordinary dead".
+Modern historians and archaeologists debate the reality and extent of this practice.
+Some scholars propose that all remains at the Tophet were sacrificed, whereas others propose that only some were.
+Outliers, such as Sergio Ribichini, have argued that the Tophet was "a child necropolis designed to receive the remains of infants who had died prematurely of sickness or other natural causes, and who for this reason were "offered" to specific deities and buried in a place different from the one reserved for the ordinary dead".
 He adds that this was probably part of "an effort to ensure the benevolent protection of the same deities for the survivors."
 However, this analysis is disputed; Patricia Smith and colleagues from the Hebrew University and Harvard University show from the teeth and skeletal analysis at the Carthage Tophet that infant ages at death (about two months) do not correlate with the expected ages of natural mortality (perinatal).